 I am only offering remote sessions at present.

 I provide evidence based psychotherapy for individuals and couples.
 I have many year’s experience of working in the NHS in primary and secondary care and charities.
 I have worked in acute and forensic settings and I now I work privately.
 I specialise in trauma, addictions, depression, GAD, panic disorder, OCD, phobias, social anxiety, health anxiety, low self-esteem, childhood abuse, relationship problems.
-I also work with clients with a diagnosis of personality, bipolar disorders & psychosis.
+I also work with clients with a diagnosis of ADHD/ADD, ASD and help them manage common difficulties and develop strategies to help them feel more functional and satisfied with their life.
+Often many of the clients I work with have also being given a diagnosis of personality, bipolar disorders and/or psychosis.

 As I am originally from Venezuela, I am bilingual and can also conduct therapy in Spanish as well as English.